Becoming a Trustee

 - undertake audits of any sort – whether financial or health & safety - even if the Trustee has the relevant professional experience;

 - fundraise – this is the role of the PTA – the Trustee body should consider income streams and the potential for income generation, but not carry out fundraising tasks;

-- undertake classroom observations to make judgements on the quality of teaching – the Trustee body monitors the quality of teaching in the school by requiring information from the senior staff and from external sources;
+- make judgements on the quality of teaching – the Trustee body monitors the quality of teaching in the school by requiring information from the senior staff and from external sources;

 - do the job of the school staff – if there is not enough capacity within the paid staff team to carry out the necessary tasks, the Trustee body need to consider and rectify this.

-In order to perform this role well, a Trustees is expected to:
+In order to perform this role well, a Trustee is expected to:

-- get to know the school, including by visiting the school occasionally during school hours, and gain a good understanding of the school’s strengths and weaknesses;
+- get to know the school and gain a good understanding of its strengths and weaknesses;

 - attend induction training and regular relevant training and development events;